 See also Compulsory costs and charges: VAT.

-State the applicable delivery fee
+Include the delivery fee

 Use "From" prices correctly

-Price claims such as "up to" and "from" must not exaggerate the availability or amount of benefits likely to be obtained by the consumer (Rule 3.22).
+Price claims such as "up to" and "from" must not mislead by exaggerating the availability or amount of benefits likely to be obtained by the consumer (Rule 3.22).
 In practice, when using a “from” price, advertisers must ensure a significant proportion of sale items are discounted at the maximum saving, and that these claims represent the true overall picture of the price promotion.
 What constitutes a significant proportion is determined by the ASA on a case-by-case basis.

 In 2024, the ASA investigated Eurostar’s ‘TREAT YOURSELF TO A EUROPEAN GETAWAY…FROM JUST £39 EACH WAY’ claim.
 The ad stated this applied to journeys in August or September to Paris, Brussels or Lille.
 The ASA said consumers would understand the claim to mean a significant proportion of fares would be available at £39 throughout the specified months, that tickets at that price would be available across a range of dates and times, and that they would have a reasonable chance of obtaining a seat for £39.
 Given the seats available at £39 made up a very small percentage of total seats available, Eurostar failed to demonstrate that a significant proportion were available at the ‘from’ price.
 The ad was considered misleading (Eurostar International Ltd, 3 January 2024).